The Planted Pantry » Special Diets » Peanut-Free » Vegan Raspberry Thumbprint Cookies

 Start by mixing the oil, vanilla extract, and sugar in a large mixing bowl.
 Stir to combine.

-Next, add in the flour and salt and mix until evenly combined.
+Next, add in the dry ingredients and mix until evenly combined.
 The dough will still be very dry at this point.
 Add 1-2 tbsp of oat milk at a time and mix until a dough has formed.

 Shape the Cookies

-Using a cookie scoop, make equal-sized balls of dough and place them on a silicone baking mat or parchment-lined baking sheet.
+Using a small cookie scoop, make equal-sized balls of dough and place them on prepared baking sheets.

 dough balls for raspberry thumbprint cookies

-Use your thumb or the back of a small measuring spoon to create an indent in the ball of dough and press the cookie down.
+Use your thumb or the back of a small measuring spoon to create an indent in the center of each cookie and press down.
 The cookies may split slightly on the sides.
 That’s ok!
-They don’t need to be perfect but feel free to reshape them if desired.
+They don’t need to be perfect, but feel free to reshape them if desired.

 Cookie dough with indents on silicone baking mat